Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 To the left of it, is the Remote Connection status(7).
 Look here to confirm you are connected to the Raspberry Pi.

-The Terminal (9) window isn’t as valuable as your CLI window.
-I recommend depending on your terminal application as compared to this window.
+The Terminal (9) window is your CLI window.
+In this image, it is at the bottom of the screen, I prefer it to be on the right-hand side.
+You can right click on the word, Terminal in the terminal window, then Panel Position -> Right.
 This window is also where specific issues will appear, such as compilation errors or upload errors when building code.
 So it is important to look for errors in this window.

 The Editor (8) is self-explanatory.
 It is where you will edit code or VS Code configurations.
 Most of your work will be performed in this window, along with a quick Ctrl/Cmd-Shift-b to build and upload your application to the Uno.